 - Any external character in this custom implementation is changed to the internal character "x".

-- A locale object loc is produced using the constructor std::locale and the default parameters.
+A locale object named loc is generated by invoking the constructor std::locale with the default settings.

-- The custom ctype facet MyCustomCType is incorporated into the locale loc bypassing it as a parameter to the constructor std::locale(loc, new MyCustomCType).
+The customized content type facet MyCustomCType is integrated into the specific locale loc by passing it as an argument to the constructor std::locale(loc, new MyCustomCType).

 External Character Encoding: